What is DMARC?

 Most companies aren’t using technology effectively to combat phishing, and this is contributing to a growing distrust in email.
 500+ online businesses were evaluated by the US Federal Trade Commission Office of Technology Research and Investigation (OTech), and while 86% of them use both Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) to authenticate emails, only one-third employ DMARC to verify whether an email is actually from the domain it claims to be from.
 Of the businesses that have implemented DMARC, less than 10% are using the strongest available setting, which instructs the receiving mail server to “reject” unauthenticated messages.

-In recent years, the UK’s National Cyber Security Centre has pushed for the adoption of DMARC across the UK government and public sector through the Active Cyber Defense programme.
+In recent years, the UK’s National Cyber Security Centre has pushed for the adoption of DMARC across the UK government and public sector through the Active Cyber Defense program.
 The US Department of Homeland Security also followed suit, as have tech giants like Google and Microsoft.
 Uptake in the corporate sector, however, has been a slow burn.
 Too many companies don’t see the value in protecting their domains, and this gives criminals free rein to a vast amount of domains, which they use as the conduit for sending legitimate-looking emails to trick an unsuspecting member of the public, or someone within your company, leading to compromised security.

 DMARC is not difficult to implement.
 Most businesses already use SPF and DKIM on their mail servers.
 Setting up DMARC is a simple as making a few text changes to the mail server and creating a DMARC record, which is saved to the DNS entry for the relevant Domain.